Ospreys (Fish Hawks 魚鷹, 鹗) in Action

 This osprey is carrying a big fish in its talon coming to land on the top of this roadside telephone

-pole near the entrance of Eastern Neck National Wildlife Refuge in northeastern Chesapeake Bay in
+pole near the entrance of Eastern Neck National Wildlife Refuge in

-eastern Maryland.
+eastern Maryland

 魚鷹自水中剛起飛的瞬間,將魚帶離水面,開始努力振翅騰空起飛, 向上爬升。